-All unnamed uniform will be held in lost property boxes until the end of the half term and then will either be given to a charity collection or added to our second-hand uniform rail.
+All unnamed uniform will be held in lost property boxes until the end of the half term and then will be given to a charity collection.

-Wrap Around Care

-BEFORE AND AFTER SCHOOL CARE
+Wrap Around Care BEFURE AND AFTER SCHOOL CARE

 We have a dedicated building in which to provide a safe and relaxed social environment for the start and the end of the school day for those families who require before and after school care provision.